 Related to phases, in my mind, are milestones, be they behavioral or educational.
 At a certain point in your children’s lives, it will actually matter who is more advanced and who is falling behind.
 But not yet.
 With very few exceptions, all kids will all learn to crawl, then walk, speak, use the toilet, read, tie their shoes, tell time and, god willing, make you a pot of coffee.
 So what’s it matter if your kid is ahead or behind by a few months?
 In the grand scheme of your child’s life, it doesn’t.

-I decided early on in my parenting career not to get too hung up on how my children compared to their friends.
+I decided early in my parenting career not to get too hung up on how my children compared to their friends.
 It’s tough and sometimes I am completely hung up on how my children compare to their friends.
 When you have kids, you hang out with people who have kids, and the thing you have in common is kids, so you tend to talk about your kids.
 It’s hard not to brag.
 Impossible, really.
-And then there’s Facebook, where, if your friends’ kids aren’t totally wiping the floor with yours, they’ll share a story or video about some little fucker who is.
+And then there’s Facebook.
+If your friends’ kids aren’t totally wiping the floor with yours, they’ll share a story or video about some little fucker who is.

 Even if you are somehow able to ignore all that (good luck!), you have the handy-dandy What to Expect book and its ilk making you feel lousy about your child not hitting all of her age-appropriate milestones right on cue.